 9.11 All organised competition games, (including Student RL fixtures, and RFL representative games) provided that they were arranged prior to the player’s offence may be counted towards his list of suspended games.

-9.12 A suspended player is not permitted to play in any other game of Rugby League until any fines are paid and his suspension is served and the completed Notification Of Games Served Form has been completed and received and approved by Jan Robinson.
+9.12 A suspended player is not permitted to play in any other game of Rugby League until any fines are paid and his suspension is served and the completed Notification Of Games Served Form has been completed and received and approved by Alan Smith.
 Any player or club violating this rule will be fined not less than £50 and the offending player shall be suspended for a further six matches and will not be able to play until such time as the fine is paid.
 In the event of a game having been won by a club fielding a player under suspension then the competition points gained shall be forfeited automatically.
 The Management Group, should it deem appropriate, reserves the right to apply other sanctions which may include a club’s suspension or expulsion from the competition.

 9.13 All fines, must be settled within 28 days and must be forwarded as instructed on the notification of outcome sheet.
 Failure to meet this obligation shall result in the fine being doubled automatically.
 If a further seven days elapse without receipt of payment then the club’s fixtures will be suspended.